 The anti-inflammatory properties of turmeric should be old news by now.
 I talked about it at length in this Instant Pot coconut pork with turmeric rice in regards to the arthritis that runs in my family.

+I love using turmeric in baked oatmeal and easy dinner dishes like this turmeric chicken skillet in addition to smoothies.
 You can throw a nub of fresh ginger into this smoothie too if you want a double dose of anti-inflammatory aiding ingredients.

 All the other ingredients are pretty self-explanatory or optional (like maca powder and brazil nuts – although just 2 brazil nuts a day hits your selenium needs!).